Online, via Zoom

-The Critical Studies Symposium is an evening-long event during which each of the six participants from this year’s Whitney Independent Study Critical Studies Program presents a short paper on their current research.
+The Critical Studies Symposium highlights the work of the six participants from this year's Whitney Independent Study Critical Studies Program through the presentation of short papers on their current research.
 Two discussants respond to these papers.

 Discussant: Soyoung Yoon, Assistant Professor of Art History & Visual Studies, The New School

 Erich Kessel: Black Memes and the Mediation of Capitalist Sociality

 Darla Migan: On Dana Schutz's "Open Casket": The Hermeneutics of Abstraction, Mimetic Gestures, Memes, and the Networked Politics of (Artworld) Representation

 Sumeja Tulić: The Man Under My Father’s Bed